ECAP5/ECAP5-DWBUART/docs/src/spec/3_requirements.rst

    :derivedfrom: U_UART_01

    The peripheral shall transmit the TXD field of UART_TXDR after a write to UART_TXDR when the TXE field of UART_SR is deasserted, with a sample interval defined in number of clk_i edges by the field CLK_DIV field of UART_CR.

-.. requirement:: F_TRANSMIT_02
-   :derivedfrom: U_UART_01

-   The peripheral shall reset the UART_TXDR register after transmitting the stop bits and assert the TXE field of UART_SR.

 Non-functional Requirements
 ---------------------------